 Peer comparison highlights that HEG Ltd grabs higher growth.
 Interestingly, Graphite India never went in losses but HEG Ltd had losses for four times.

-Major reason for the decline was: China’s production capacity
+A major reason for the decline was: China’s production capacity

 - 2014 to 2017 was a tough time from the crude price perspective, which led to an increase in the costs of raw material that HEG uses to develop graphite electrodes.
 As the raw product for HEG is a by-product of Crude industry.

 - China is no. 1 consumer of steel and until now, China was not building steel via EAF route.
-Thus, the requirement of graphite electrode was very low.
+Thus, the requirement of the graphite electrode was very low.
 Chinese companies were able to produce the raw material required for steel.